This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is azoospermia diagnosed?

-Your caregiver will ask questions about your health and the medicines you take.
+Your healthcare provider will ask questions about your health and the medicines you take.
 He will also ask how long you have been trying to have a baby.
 He may ask about the timing and frequency of your sexual activities, and any problems with sexual urges and functions.
-Your caregiver will also ask about your lifestyle, such as alcohol intake and smoking.
+Your healthcare provider will also ask about your lifestyle, such as alcohol intake and smoking.
 You may need any of the following:

 - A physical exam may be done.
-Your caregiver will look for signs of any imbalance in your hormones, such as increased body fat, body hair, and breast tissue.
+Your healthcare provider will look for signs of any imbalance in your hormones, such as increased body fat, body hair, and breast tissue.
 The size and shape of your testicles will also be examined.
-Your caregiver may also do a digital rectal exam (DRE) to check your prostate and other parts of your reproductive system.
+Your healthcare provider may also do a digital rectal exam (DRE) to check your prostate and other parts of your reproductive system.

 - Blood tests may be done to get information about your overall health.